Art is a Business, and Artists Should Run It

 The Historic Alexander Mansion

-The Art Business Summit is being held at the Alexander Mansion at 4607 Ross Avenue in Dallas, just blocks from the city's vibrant Arts District.
+The Art-Business Conference is being held at the Alexander Mansion at 4607 Ross Avenue in Dallas, just blocks from the city's vibrant Arts District.
 One of the few remaining original homes on Ross Avenue, the Alexander Mansion is a remarkable example of its era.

 Since 1930, this stately structure has been home to The Dallas Woman’s Forum, which is now in its 111th year and remains a force to be reckoned with in the city.
 The Forum is currently engaged in a full restoration of the mansion.